emanmemon/OOP-LAB-PROJECT-/README.md

 # Bus Reservation & Management System

-Yeh ek console-based **Bus Reservation aur Operations Management System** hai jise **C++** mein implement kiya gaya hai.
-Is project mein Object-Oriented Programming (OOP) ke core concepts (Inheritance, Polymorphism, Encapsulation aur Composition) ka use karke real-world bus transit system ko simulate kiya gaya hai.
+A complete, console-based **Bus Reservation and Operations Management System** implemented in **C++**.
+This project demonstrates core **Object-Oriented Programming (OOP)** pillars to simulate a real-world transit workflow, including dynamic seat booking, polymorphic payment gateways, passenger/staff identification, ticket validation, and fleet maintenance tracking.

 ---

 ## ✨ Features

-*   **Seat Booking Engine:** Real-time seat allocation jo seat availability aur valid numbers ko check karta hai.
+*   **Seat Booking Engine:** Real-time seat allocation tracking with boundary validation and availability checks.
-*   **Polymorphic Payments:** Card aur Cash dono tarah ki payments ko abstract gateway interface ke zariye process karta hai.
+*   **Polymorphic Payments:** Flexible payment infrastructure processing both Card and Cash transactions via an overridden gateway method.
-*   **Role Hierarchy:** Ek single identity foundation (`Person` class) se `Passenger`, `Driver`, aur `Staff` ke roles ko manage karta hai.
+*   **Role Hierarchy:** Structured management of `Passenger`, `Driver`, and `Staff` profiles derived from a unified identity foundation (`Person` class).
-*   **Operational Modules:** Isme Ticket Validation, Customer Support queries resolver, aur Bus Maintenance tracker shamil hain.
+*   **Operational Modules:** Built-in modules for real-time ticket validation, customer support query resolution, and mechanical maintenance updates.

 ---

 ## 🏗️ Architecture & OOP Concepts

-Is project ko modular aur readable banane ke liye OOP ke pillars ka istamal kiya gaya hai:
+The application architecture utilizes clean OOP guidelines to keep the codebase modular, readable, and highly scalable:

 *   **Inheritance & Polymorphism:**
-    *   `Person` ek base class hai jise `Passenger`, `Driver`, aur `Staff` inherit karte hain aur runtime polymorphism ke liye `displayInfo()` method ko override karte hain.
+    *   `Person` acts as the central base class. `Passenger`, `Driver`, and `Staff` extend it and override the `displayInfo()` method for runtime polymorphic execution.
-    *   `Payment` ek base class hai jise `CardPayment` aur `CashPayment` override karke apni specific implementation chalate hain.
+    *   `Payment` serves as a parent model overridden by `CardPayment` and `CashPayment` to run specific transactional logic.
-*   **Composition:** `Bus` class ke andar `BusRoute` ka object use kiya gaya hai taake har bus ke paas apna specific route map majood ho.
+*   **Composition:** The `Bus` class encapsulates a distinct `BusRoute` object instance to tightly couple each fleet vehicle to its dedicated pathway coordinates and distances.
-*   **Encapsulation:** Data elements (jaise seats vector, card numbers, age) ko `protected` ya `private` access modifiers ke andar safe rakha gaya hai aur unhe public functions ke zariye access kiya jata hai.
+*   **Encapsulation:** Critical attributes (such as seating vectors, credit card numbers, and active system statuses) are hidden using `protected` or `private` scopes and altered only through secure public member methods.

 ### System Class Structure